vchs/heroapp_TeenyURL/README.md

 Please be noted: `VMC_SERVICES` is an array in JSON, to enable functional tests for `RedisCacheProvider` the element with `tinyurl-redis-cache` as `name` should be present.

-### Functional Tests for MongoDBDataAccessor
+### Functional Tests for MongoDbDataAccessor

-To enable functional tests for `MongoDBDataAccessor`, set environment variable `VMC_SERVICES` to be
+To enable functional tests for `MongoDbDataAccessor`, set environment variable `VMC_SERVICES` to be

 ```bash
 VMC_SERVICES='[{"name" : "tinyurl-mongodb", "options" : { "url" : "mongodb://localhost/test"}}]' ./test.sh
 ```

-Please be noted: `VMC_SERVICES` is an array in JSON, to enable functional tests for `MongoDBDataAccessor` the element with `tinyurl-mongodb` as `name` should be present.
+Please be noted: `VMC_SERVICES` is an array in JSON, to enable functional tests for `MongoDbDataAccessor` the element with `tinyurl-mongodb` as `name` should be present.